carminevassallo/carminevassallo.github.io/content/about/index.md

 # datetime.today().strftime('%Y-%m-%dT%H:%M:%S')
 ---

 Hi, I am Carmine Vassallo.
-I am a senior devops engineer at [Avaloq](https://www.avaloq.com/en/home) part of NEC corporation.
-We build our own software banking suite which is used by Barclais, HSBC and other major banks worldwide.
-My role is taking ownership of build tools and architecting the next automation tasks fostering the devops mindset.
+I am a senior DevOps engineer at [Avaloq](https://www.avaloq.com/en/home), part of NEC Corporation, in Zurich.
+We build our own software banking suite which is used by Barclays, HSBC, and other major banks worldwide.
+In my role, I take ownership of build tools and architect the next automation tasks, fostering a DevOps mindset.

 I hold a PhD in computer science from the University of Zurich.

-This website is still under construction.
-Please visit my [institutional website](https://www.ifi.uzh.ch/en/seal/people/vassallo.html).
+> **WARNING: This website is under construction.** Please visit my [institutional website](https://www.ifi.uzh.ch/en/seal/people/vassallo.html).